onzfonz/comp227/src/content/1/en/part1c.md

 }, 1000)
 ```

-Making repeated calls to the *render* method is not the recommended way to re-render components.
+Making repeated calls to the `render` method is not the recommended way to re-render components.
 Next, we'll introduce a better way of accomplishing this effect.

 ### Stateful component

 All of our components up till now have been simple in the sense that they have not contained any state that could change during the lifecycle of the component.

-Next, let's add state to our application's <i>App</i> component with the help of React's [state hook](https://reactjs.org/docs/hooks-state.html).
+Next, let's add state to our application's `App` component with the help of React's [state hook](https://reactjs.org/docs/hooks-state.html).

 We will change the application as follows.
-<i>index.js</i> goes back to
+*index.js* goes back to

 ```js
 import React from 'react'